apramus/seaweed-biodiversity-effects/README.md

 time-averaged value of each variable measured monthly in each plot over the course of the 10 month experiment.

-For complete methodology, see either the corresponding article named above `Ramus AP, Long ZT (2016) Producer diversity enhances consumer stability in a benthic marine community. *Journal of Ecology* 104:572-579. https://doi.org/10.1111/1365-2745.12509`.
-In summary:
+For complete methodology, see the corresponding article named above or `Ramus AP, Long ZT (2016) Producer diversity enhances consumer stability in a benthic marine community. *Journal of Ecology* 104:572-579. https://doi.org/10.1111/1365-2745.12509`.

-The experiment was carried out on intertidal mud and sandflats located within the Zeke’s Island National Estuarine Research Reserve (33.95 N, 77.94 W or 33.9567, -77.9481 or as link), North Carolina, USA.
+In brief: The experiment was carried out adjacent to the rock revetment located within Zeke’s Island National Estuarine Research Reserve (33.95 N, 77.94 W or 33.9567, -77.9481 or as link) in North Carolina, USA.

 These data represent the yields of individual macroalgal species in treatment plots Measured weekly in each treatment block (plot)